danielthompson/riddler/README.md

 ### Answer:

-Ollie clarified on Twitter that we should think of the towns as points at the corners:
+Ollie clarified on Twitter that we should think of the towns as points at the corners of a square:

 ![Points](/2018-06-01/points5.PNG)

-_NOTE: The gridlines represent miles, so the points define a square with sides of length 10:_
+_NOTE: The gridlines represent miles; each side has length 10:_

 ![Points](/2018-06-01/points4.PNG)